Ornerd/HNG-task-one/README.md

 This is a profile card as required for the preliminaries of the HNG 13 internship.

+a contact-me form and about section has been added to the page, alongside a visible navbar for easy navigation.

 to run locally,

 1. Clone this github repository in your local IDE.